hyundai-robotics/doc-hi6-operation/book.md

 [__SOURCE](7-system/5-application-parameter/23-scurve-condition/README.md)
 # 7.5.23 S-curve Condition

-The S‑curve refers to motion‑trajectory planning that adjusts path accuracy and residual vibration according to the task, enabling the design of an optimal process
+The S-curve refers to motion-trajectory planning that adjusts path accuracy and residual vibration according to the task, enabling the design of an optimal process

 ![](../../../_assets/tp630/s-curve_velocity_comparison.png)

-The image compares the default velocity‑profiling method with the S‑curve velocity‑profiling method.
+The image compares the default velocity-profiling method with the S-curve velocity-profiling method.

 Default (blue solid line): Acceleration starts and ends with abrupt changes in acceleration, which can cause vibration.
-S‑curve (red dashed line): The speed change during acceleration and deceleration is performed more smoothly.
+S-curve (red dashed line): The speed change during acceleration and deceleration is performed more smoothly.
 This minimizes robot vibration and reduces path error even when the motion speed changes.

 {% hint style="warning" %}
 * If continuous motion generation fails, the motion will run as a discontinuous (broken) motion.
 In that region, adjust the parameters or switch back to the default motion (Default) for reliable operation.
-* History logs can be used to view records of continuous‑motion failures.
+* History logs can be used to view records of continuous-motion failures.
 {% endhint %}

 {% hint style="info" %}
-* This feature is supported from version V70.00‑00 onward.
+* This feature is supported from version V70.00-00 onward.
 * Refer to the command syntax in the ${cont_model} controller manual "[5.22 scurve](https://hrbook-hrc.web.app/#/view/doc-hrscript/en/5-moving-robot/22-s-curve?cont_model=${cont_model})"
 {% endhint %}

 [__SOURCE](7-system/5-application-parameter/23-scurve-condition/1-scurve-condition.md)
 # 7.5.23.1 S-curve condition

-S‑curve condition settings allow you to define the characteristics of the acceleration and deceleration phases that occur when the robot is operating in detail.
-Configure the items below to match each process’s required characteristics (such as path accuracy or vibration reduction).
+S-curve condition settings allow you to define the characteristics of the acceleration and deceleration phases that occur when the robot is operating in detail.
+Configure the items below to match each process's required characteristics (such as path accuracy or vibration reduction).

 ![](../../../_assets/tp630/s-curve_condition.png)